-As we’ve seen, colsp(A) is a subspace of Rn that contains all possible results of Ax for x∈Rd.
+As we saw in Chapter 5.3, colsp(A) is a subspace of Rn that contains all possible results of Ax for x∈Rd.
 Think of colsp(A) as the “reach” of the columns of A.

 If the columns of A are linearly independent, then the only way to create 0 through a linear combination of the columns of A is if all the coefficients in the linear combination are 0, i.e. if x=0 in Ax.